-Four Days on Cozumel: Drift Dives, Mayan Ruins, and the Best Tacos of My Life
+Four Days on Cozumel: Drift Dives, Mayan Ruins, and the Best Tacos of Your Life

 The ferry from Playa del Carmen takes 35 minutes.
-I stood on the upper deck watching the Yucatan coastline shrink behind me and Cozumel grow ahead — a low green island fringed with white sand, cruise ship terminals poking out from the west coast like industrial piers.
+Stand on the upper deck and watch the Yucatan coastline shrink behind you as Cozumel grows ahead — a low green island fringed with white sand, cruise ship terminals poking out from the west coast like industrial piers.

-I'd booked four nights at a dive-focused hotel on the north end of San Miguel.
-No all-inclusive, no resort, just a room with AC, a balcony, and a 2-minute walk to the dive shop.
-US$85/night.
-The plan was simple: dive in the morning, explore in the afternoon, eat tacos at night.
+Skip the all-inclusive.
+A dive-focused hotel on the north end of San Miguel runs about US$85/night for a room with AC, a balcony, and a 2-minute walk to the dive shop.
+The formula is simple: dive in the morning, explore in the afternoon, eat tacos at night.
+Four nights, and it works flawlessly.

 Day 1: Palancar and First Impressions

-Two-tank dive with Deep Blue Cozumel.
-US$90 including gear.
-The boat left at 8 AM with 8 divers and two divemasters.
-Coffee and donuts on the ride out.
+Book a two-tank dive with Deep Blue Cozumel — US$90 including gear.
+The boat leaves at 8 AM with eight divers and two divemasters, coffee and donuts on the ride out.

 Palancar Gardens has towering coral formations that create tunnels and swim-throughs.
-I drifted through a gap between two pillars of brain and star coral, emerged into blue water, and a spotted eagle ray glided past about 5 meters below me.
-Visibility was easily 30 meters.
-The dive lasted 52 minutes at a max depth of 65 feet.
+Drift through a gap between two pillars of brain and star coral, emerge into blue water, and watch a spotted eagle ray glide past about 5 meters below.
+Visibility runs an easy 30 meters.
+The dive lasts 52 minutes at a max depth of 65 feet.

-Second dive: Paradise Reef at 40 feet.
-Easier, shallower, but densely populated.
+The second dive is Paradise Reef at 40 feet — easier, shallower, but densely populated.
 Spotted moray eels, a juvenile nurse shark, schooling blue tangs in the hundreds.
-The reef is noticeably healthier than what I've seen at comparable depths in Belize or Honduras.
+The reef is noticeably healthier than comparable depths in Belize or Honduras.

 Afternoon

-Drove into San Miguel town center — five blocks inland from the cruise terminal — and found a taqueria with plastic chairs, a handwritten menu, and a woman making tortillas by hand behind the counter.
-Three fish tacos, each MXN$25 (~US$1.50).
-Fresh-caught mahi-mahi, cabbage slaw, salsa verde, lime.
+Drive into San Miguel town center — five blocks inland from the cruise terminal — and look for a taqueria with plastic chairs, a handwritten menu, and a woman making tortillas by hand behind the counter.
+Three fish tacos, each MXN$25 (~US$1.50): fresh-caught mahi-mahi, cabbage slaw, salsa verde, lime.

-I sat there for 30 minutes.
-These were, and I mean this literally, the best tacos I have ever eaten.
-Better than Mexico City.
-Better than LA.
-Better than anywhere.
+Sit there for 30 minutes.
+These are, literally, some of the best tacos anywhere — better than Mexico City, better than LA, better than you'd believe.
 Three tacos for US$4.50.
-I went back every day.
+You'll go back every day.

 Day 2: East Coast Loop

-Left at 8 AM on the scooter.
-Headed south through San Miguel, past the cruise terminals, and into the undeveloped southwest.
+Leave at 8 AM on the scooter.
+Head south through San Miguel, past the cruise terminals, and into the undeveloped southwest.

 Punta Sur Eco Beach Park (MXN$240, ~US$14): A nature reserve at the island's southern tip.
-Climbed the lighthouse for panoramic views.
-Watched crocodiles in the lagoon.
-Found a small Mayan shrine dedicated to Ixchel.
-Snorkeled off the beach for 45 minutes — turtles and parrotfish.
+Climb the lighthouse for panoramic views.
+Watch crocodiles in the lagoon.
+Find the small Mayan shrine dedicated to Ixchel.
+Snorkel off the beach for 45 minutes — turtles and parrotfish.

-The east coast road opened up after Punta Sur.
-Wild surf, empty beaches, wind-bent palms.
-No one.
-I stopped at Chen Rio Beach — the only safe swimming spot on the east coast, protected by a natural rock formation that creates a calm pool.
-Ordered ceviche and a Modelo at the beach restaurant.
-MXN$150 (~US$9) for both.
+The east coast road opens up after Punta Sur.
+Wild surf, empty beaches, wind-bent palms, and hardly a soul.
+Stop at Chen Rio Beach — the only safe swimming spot on the east coast, protected by a natural rock formation that creates a calm pool.
+Order ceviche and a Modelo at the beach restaurant: MXN$150 (~US$9) for both.

-Coconuts Bar — a ramshackle east coast bar perched on a cliff.
-Cold beer, ocean views, zero pretension.
-The kind of place that would get shut down by a health inspector and is infinitely better for it.
+Coconuts Bar is a ramshackle east coast spot perched on a cliff.
+Cold beer, ocean views, zero pretension — the kind of place that would get shut down by a health inspector and is infinitely better for it.

 Day 3: San Gervasio and El Cielo

 Morning: San Gervasio Mayan Ruins (MXN$124, ~US$7).
-I hired a guide at the entrance for US$15, which I'd recommend — without context, the ruins are modest stone structures in the jungle.
+Hire a guide at the entrance for US$15 — well worth it.
+Without context, the ruins are modest stone structures in the jungle.
 With context, they're a sacred pilgrimage site where Mayan women traveled from across the Yucatan to honor Ixchel.
-The guide pointed out ceremonial pathways, explained the astronomical alignments, and identified medicinal plants the Maya cultivated.
+A good guide points out ceremonial pathways, explains the astronomical alignments, and identifies medicinal plants the Maya cultivated.

-Afternoon: El Cielo boat tour (US$50).
-A catamaran took us to three snorkel spots and then to the El Cielo sandbar.
-Knee-deep turquoise water.
-Starfish — dozens of them — scattered across the sandy bottom like orange ornaments.
-The colors were almost digitally saturated.
-I floated on my back and stared at the sky.
+Afternoon: the El Cielo boat tour (US$50).
+A catamaran takes you to three snorkel spots and then to the El Cielo sandbar — knee-deep turquoise water and starfish, dozens of them, scattered across the sandy bottom like orange ornaments.
+The colors run almost digitally saturated.
+Float on your back and stare at the sky.

-Strict rule: do not touch or remove starfish.
-The boat captain gave a serious speech about this before we entered the water.
+Strict rule: do not touch or remove the starfish.
+The boat captain gives a serious speech about this before anyone enters the water.
 They die within minutes out of the sea.

 Day 4: Final Dives and Departure

 Morning: two more dives.
-Santa Rosa Wall — a dramatic drop-off with barrel sponges the size of armchairs and a Caribbean reef shark that cruised past at depth.
-Columbia Shallow — a gentle drift over sandy channels with garden eels popping up and down like a living carpet.
+Santa Rosa Wall is a dramatic drop-off with barrel sponges the size of armchairs and a Caribbean reef shark cruising past at depth.
+Columbia Shallow is a gentle drift over sandy channels with garden eels popping up and down like a living carpet.

-Ferry back to Playa del Carmen at 4 PM.
-The cruise ships were lined up along the Cozumel waterfront, their passengers streaming back aboard.
-San Miguel was emptying out.
-The evening version of the island — quiet, local, unhurried — was beginning.
+Catch the ferry back to Playa del Carmen at 4 PM.
+The cruise ships line the Cozumel waterfront, their passengers streaming back aboard.
+San Miguel empties out.
+The evening version of the island — quiet, local, unhurried — is just beginning.

-Four days of world-class diving, a Mayan archaeological site, a full island loop, and the best tacos of my life — for under $900.
+Four days of world-class diving, a Mayan archaeological site, a full island loop, and the best tacos of your life — for under $900.
 Cozumel earns its reputation.

 If you're exploring more of Mexico, Cancun offers a completely different experience worth considering.